s-expressionists/Maclina/FASL.md

-The CVM FASL format is an implementation-independent representation of compiled Lisp files.
-CVM FASLs record a sequence of instructions which can be executed to perform the side effects of loading a file.
-The FASL "VM" is distinct from and much simpler than the CVM VM; for example there are no local variables or control flow.
+The Maclina FASL format is an implementation-independent representation of compiled Lisp files.
+Maclina FASLs record a sequence of instructions which can be executed to perform the side effects of loading a file.
+The FASL "VM" is distinct from and much simpler than the Maclina VM; for example there are no local variables or control flow.

 While the format is implementation-independent, the contents of files are not without careful work.
 If a macro form expands to an implementation-defined internal function, for example, a FASL containing that form couldn't be loaded in another implementation.